 Incorporating some of Arizona’s most incredible things to see, some of which are mega-famous and some of which are lesser known, this is my ideal Arizona itinerary:

 This itinerary begins in Sedona after leaving Phoenix Sky Harbor International Airport.
+From Pheonix to Sedona, the drive will be a little over 2 hours.
 Sedona is an artist’s town surrounded by beautiful rock formations, with multiple hikes in the area worth checking out.
 Some of the more famous and beautiful ones include the Devil’s Bridge, Bell Rock and Cathedral Rock.
 They’re all pretty short, moderate hikes with a big payoff at the end.

 Those famous baby blue falls truly are that color in real life!
 If you manage to score a permit for Havasu Falls, prepare to be amazed.